AdobeDocs/experience-manager-gems-events.en/help/overview.md

 ## Experience League Community

-Our [Experience Manager Community](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-manager/ct-p/adobe-experience-manager-community) play a critical role in supporting product adoption and customer success​.
+Our [Experience Manager Community](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-manager/ct-p/adobe-experience-manager-community) play a critical role in supporting product adoption and customer success.

-Connection: Network with peers and Adobe personnel for guidance and best practices from implementation to expanding product use​
+* Connection: Network with peers and Adobe personnel for guidance and best practices from implementation to expanding product use
-Quick Answers: Extensive pool of real-world use case answers to support successful active use of Adobe solutions ​ Ideation & Feedback: Intake customer product ideas and provide valuable VoC feedback to product teams​
+* Quick Answers: Extensive pool of real-world use case answers to support successful active use of Adobe solutions
+* Ideation & Feedback: Intake customer product ideas and provide valuable VoC feedback to product teams

 ## Previous webinar recording

 Our last webinar was about **Build Sits Faster with AEM Headless and App Builder** and was conducted March 23rd.

 >[!VIDEO](https://video.tv.adobe.com/v/341311/?quality=12&learn=on)